Classic brick apartment building courtyard

 The solution

-A 721 exchange is an IRS-approved strategy that allows you to contribute your building to a professionally managed portfolio, in exchange for a passive ownership stake - without a taxable event at closing.
+A 721 exchange is an IRS-approved strategy that allows you to contribute your building to a professionally managed portfolio, in exchange for a passive ownership stake, with no taxable event at closing.

 You do not sell.
-You do not lose your income.
-You simply stop managing.
 Your equity moves forward intact into a diversified, professionally operated portfolio.

 The key distinction